 1940 It's Separate Rooms for an actor who would rather sleep with her pet Chihuahua than her playwright husband.
 Glenda Farrell and Lyle Talbot are the twosome.
 The comedy by Alan Dinehart and Joseph Carole runs 613 performances.

-1964 Actor Peter Lorre dies in Hollywood at age 60.
-Known mainly as a film actor, in the 1950s the German-born actor appeared at several theatres doing monologues and poetry readings.
+1964 Peter Lorre dies in Hollywood at age 60.
+Known mainly for his film work, in the 1950s the German-born actor appeared at several theatres doing monologues and poetry readings.

 1966 Hal Holbrook opens at Broadway's Longacre Theatre in Mark Twain Tonight!
 Holbrook toured widely with the show since it was first produced in 1959 Off-Broadway.
 The production runs for nine weeks.
 Holbrook returns to Broadway with revivals of the play in 1977 and 2005.

 1971 One Flew Over the Cuckoo's Nest soars more successfully downtown than its earlier Broadway flight.
 Kirk Douglas starred in that short-lived 1963 production of the Ken Kesey novel.
 William Devane heads the cast in Dale Wasserman's revised adaptation.
 It runs for 1,025 performances at the Mercer-Hansberry Theatre in Greenwich Village.

 1994 Two years after the infamous riots following the Rodney King verdict in Los Angeles, Anna Deavere Smith's Twilight: Los Angeles, 1992 opens Off Broadway at the Joseph Papp Public Theater.
 The text of the dateline drama is taken from interviews she had with people directly or indirectly involved in the case.
 The play, which premiered at the Center Theatre Group/Mark Taper Forum in Los Angeles, transfers to Broadway following its runs at NJ's McCarter Theatre and the Public.